top of page

 What about Sicilian pizza?

-I'm reminded of my dad who would take me down to the Sicilian neighborhood on Common Street in Lawrence MA, where there were several salumerias and bakeries serving their version of pizza topped with creamy and rich buffalo mozzarella; and pastries like delectable pastaciotti and sfogliatelle; memorable treats of flaky crust filled with real ricotta, custards or cream.
-Today that area has been regentrified with Latinos and Asians whereby an old standby Tripoli's Bakery remains but have altered the traditional recipes to satisfy the tastes of the local residents.
-However, today if you pay a visit to Hanover Street in Boston's North End, you will find Mike's Pastry and Modern Pastry who still maintain the old world foods and ingredients .
+I recall my dad taking me to the Sicilian neighborhood on Common Street in Lawrence, MA, where there were several salumerias and bakeries offering their version of pizza topped with creamy and rich buffalo mozzarella, and pastries like delectable pastaciotti and sfogliatelle; memorable treats with flaky crusts filled with real ricotta, custards, or cream.
+Today, that area has been re-gentrified with Latinos and Asians, but an old standby, Tripoli's Bakery, remains, though they have altered traditional recipes to suit local tastes.
+However, if you visit Hanover Street in Boston's North End today, you'll find Mike's Pastry and Modern Pastry, which still maintain the old-world foods and ingredients.

-My dad was a great story teller and I remember some of the tales he would tell about his godmother, Adelina, being a fantastic cook and so much better than his own mother, my nonna, who was not good in the kitchen and very jealous of her sister's cooking.
-After school, whenever my nonna would mind me, she would serve her marinara sauce over spaghetti .
+My dad was a great storyteller, and I remember some of the tales he would tell about his godmother, Adelina, being a fantastic cook, much better than his own mother, my nonna, who was not skilled in the kitchen and very jealous of her sister's cooking.
+After school, whenever my nonna would mind me, she would serve her marinara sauce over spaghetti.
 I can still see her long glare and how she scowled as I spent 10 minutes picking out all the onions she had put in it.
 She would yell "Mangia!
 Mangia!"

-I imagine I inherited my culinary talents from Adelina since my own mother diiked cooking and only prepared meals for our survival, not out of a genuine love
+I imagine I inherited my culinary talents from Adelina since my own mother disliked cooking and only prepared meals for our survival, not out of genuine love.

-As a child, i was a horrible eater, hating most everything my mother made.
-She would chase me around the table with a spoonful of her latest concoction yelling, "Try it!
-Try it".
-She worried because I was so skinny refusing to eat (whatever happened to THAT girl?
-LOL!)
-Sometimes I would go over to my own godmother's house and try her sauce - but even that was not palatable for she prepared it with only tomato paste and cooked it for hours.
+As a child, I was a picky eater, disliking most of what my mother made.
+She would chase me around the table with a spoonful of her latest concoction, yelling, "Try it!
+Try it!"
+She worried because I was so skinny.
+Whatever happened to that girl?

-For authentic Italian recipes, go to my web site at www.theitaliandiva.com .
-You will learn how to cook without the use of premature aging chemicals or preservatives.
+For authentic Italian recipes, visit my website at www.theitaliandiva.com.
+You will learn how to cook without using premature aging chemicals or preservatives.

 Below is an old photo of my Sicilian family and the Godmothers 1, 2, and 3.
-My mom is seated 3rd in from your left with her arm around her Sister-in-law.
+My mom is seated third from the left with her arm around her sister-in-law.
 My dad is standing directly behind her.
 I sure miss them.
+Fun people!

 bottom of page